ITfoxtec/FoxIDs/docs/down-party-oidc.md

 ![Resource and scopes - Resource](images/configure-resource-scopes-resource.png)

 Scopes configured in the client is validated if the scopes exist on the API.
-If the client and API is configured in the same down-party configuration, scopes added to the client is automatically added to the resource.
+If the client and API is configured in the same application registration configuration, scopes added to the client is automatically added to the resource.

 ## Scopes
 The scopes can be configured in the client configuration tab.
 It is possible to define a set of claims which should be issued for at scope as voluntary claims.

-> Change the claims the down-party pass on with [claim transforms](claim-transform.md).
+> Change the claims the application registration pass on with [claim transforms](claim-transform.md).

 A set of default scopes is added to the client configuration, which subsequently can be changed or deleted.